 As part of the services offered to you by STEM Learning, the information you provide may be transferred to countries outside the European Economic Area.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 When transferring your information outside of the EU in this way, we take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected.
-For example, if using a service in the US is it signed up to the EU-US Privacy Shield.

 We keep your information for no longer than is necessary for our purposes, or for any period required by law, for example for compliance with HMRC requirements, if this is longer.
 What is necessary will depend on the reason for which the information was collected.

 6 months – short term business use e.g unsuccessful applications, requests for information